A Commitment to Good Governance

 The external auditor is required to attend the Company’s Annual General Meeting where shareholder questions can be addressed.

-Principle 5/ Make Timely and Balanced Disclosure
+Principle 5 / Make Timely and Balanced Disclosure

-For the purposes of Principles 4.3 and 5.3, note that the Company does not disclose periodic corporate reports other than the half yearly and annual results and the Company does not give investor or analyst presentations.
+For the purposes of ASX CGS Principles 4.3 and 5.3, note that the Company does not disclose periodic corporate reports other than the half yearly and annual results and the Company does not give investor or analyst presentations.

-Principle 6/ Respect the Rights of Security Holders
+Principle 6 / Respect the Rights of Security Holders

-Principle 7/ Recognise and Manage Risk
+Principle 7 / Recognise and Manage Risk

 The Health and Safety Committee meets monthly with representation from across the businesses including the Group HSSE Manager.
 The Health and Safety Committee is chaired by the Managing Director.
 The observations and actions from this committee are reported to the Board quarterly.